An average trading volume for Affirm Holdings Inc. (AFRM) has been steady over the recent period. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of AFRM by taking a closer look at its different ratios.
+We take a closer look at AFRM’s different ratios to gain a better understanding of the stock.
 In the meantime, Its Debt-to-Equity ratio is 1.65 whereas as Long-Term Debt/Eq ratio is at 1.65.

 Upgrades & Downgrades